Insects, Pests & Diseases

 The Emerald Ash Borer was first discovered in southeastern Michigan in 2002 and has since spread across much of the midwestern United States.
 The beetle has only been observed feeding on ash trees, where larvae tunnel through the wood, leading to death of branches and eventually the entire tree.
 Infested trees may exhibit vertical splits in the bark above feeding sites, and D-shaped holes where adults have emerged.

 If you find a beetle that may be the Emerald Ash Borer or a tree with damage that is consistent with this beetle, please report as noted above or by contacting the Parks and Open Space Division immediately.
-For current updates, photographs and other information on the Emerald Ash Borer, visit the Emerald Ash Borer website, Stop the Beetle website, U.S. Department of Agriculture website, or Massachusetts Introduced Pests Outreach Project.
+For current updates, photographs and other information on the Emerald Ash Borer, visit the Emerald Ash Borer website, U.S. Department of Agriculture website, or Massachusetts Introduced Pests Outreach Project.

 Present in Brookline Already